 1. Processing fee / origination fee

-This is the most common fee that banks charges on their SME business loan facilities and easiest to compare.
+This is the most common fee that banks charges on their start up business loan facilities and easiest to compare.
 It’s usually quoted as a percentage of the principal loan amount.
 For more mature companies or larger businesses with revenue > S$20M, this fee might be negotiable.

 If you’re obtaining a revolving credit line such as overdraft or trade facility, the processing fee percentage would be charged on the approved credit line limit granted.

 Typically, processing fees are between 1-3% of the approved loan amount.

 The reason why banks charge a processing fee on top of interest (aside from wanting to make more money of course), is because of the labor-intensive process of assessing your loan applications.

 The processing fee of the loan is supposed to compensate the labor and time banks take to screen and review your application.

 Since it’s usually charged as a percentage of loan amount, the higher the business loan amount you undertake, the higher the processing fee in net dollar terms it will be.

 2. Annual fee/ account maintenance fee

 Some banks levy an annual fee for maintaining your credit facilities with the banks.
-This is not common for term loan facilities that are fully drawn down upon disbursement.
+This is not common for non-revolving term loan facilities that are fully drawn down upon disbursement.

-For revolving credit lines such as overdraft and trade financing line, banks will usually charge annual fee if your line is still maintained with them.
+For revolving credit lines such as overdraft and trade finance facilities, banks will usually charge an annual fee if your credit facility is still maintained with them.

 3. Credit insurance fee

 This fee is paid to third parties credit insurers for certain facilities that requires separate insurance coverage.

-A common example would be trade financing line facility which usually requires the borrower to pay an annual credit insurance fee of between 0.75%-1.5% of the credit line.
+A common example would be trade finance credit facility which usually requires the borrower to pay an annual credit insurance fee of between 0.75%-1.5% of the credit line.

 Some banks facility products might also be bundled with key-man insurance for their term loan facilities.
 This insurance fee will usually be charged annually throughout the loan tenure period.

 4. Legal fees